 - There are no hygiene requisitions or other registration issues outstanding.

 - The premises are building code compliant, for example, they have a current Warrant of Fitness and/or a Code Compliance Certificate and there are no oustanding building issues.

-If you are buying the building, apply for a Land Information Memorandum (LIM).
-Click on the LIM link below to tell you what sort of information a LIM will provide you with.
+If you are buying the building, apply for a Land Information Memorandum (LIM) to find out more about the property.

 Starting a new business

 If you are proposing to start a new business consult Council early in the planning process.